Cyber criminals attack, on average, every 39 seconds, and 43% of cyber security attacks target small and midsized businesses.

 The punishment for cyber crime has increased over the years due to the increase in technology and cyber crime activity.
 The penalties vary depending on the type of cyber crime committed.

-Hacking is considered a federal offense, as it is deemed as a form of fraud.
-The punishment for this ranges from a small fine to 20 years in prison, depending on the offense.
+Hacking is considered a federal offense, as it is deemed a form of fraud.
+The punishment for hacking ranges from a small fine to 20 years in prison, depending on the offense.

 Identity theft can earn a sentence up to five years, and that time will increase if the theft was related to terrorism.

 Intercepting communications carries possible jail sentences of one to five years.

 Hacking a secure government information system carries penalties of up to 10 years in prison, along with fines.

 How do you stay safe from cyber criminals?

 No target is too small, nor too big, so it is important you take the necessary precautions today to protect yourself.

 First, be sure to always keep your firewall on and the software updated; this will help protect your computer from hackers.
 Check your antivirus software and be certain it is updated and installed correctly.

 Last but not least, pay attention to what you are downloading and to the websites you are on.
 Carelessly downloading email attachments can almost instantly allow a cyber criminal to hack into your computer.